skemp15/Kaggle-S03E14-Blueberry-Yield/README.md

 ## Data Analysis

 To prepare the data for modeling, I began by performing exploratory data analysis to get an idea of the distribution of the various features and their relationships with the target variable.
-I binned some continuous features into categories and encoding these features into numerical features.
+I binned some continuous features into categories and encoded these features into numerical features.
 I also dropped features with high collinearity to reduce the number of features and prevent overfitting.

 ## Modelling